kantega/htmx-workshop/README.md

 ## Exercise 3 - Free shipping banner message

-The webshop offers free shipping to customers shopping for more than 1000 kr.
+The web shop offers free shipping to customers shopping for more than 1000 kr.
 We want to add a banner to the top of the page informing users how much more they have to spend to get free shipping.

 **Objective**